After starting to stack junk silver coins, many investors start thinking about whether or not there’s junk gold coins. Are there “junk gold” coins?

 Buying fractional, or junk gold, provides a way to store wealth in very small amount of space.

 Taking a closer look at the Gold 20 Francs coins.
-It doesn’t matter which coin minted the coin, each follows the same specifications and guidelines.
+It doesn’t matter which country minted the coin, each follows the same specifications and guidelines.
 They all are the same dimensions and are minted from the same alloy that contain .900 gold fineness.

 Each 20 Francs Gold coin has the same specifications regardless of where it was minted.